-Content gives them this knowledge, and will help them become confident in their decision to trust you with their projects.
+Content gives them this knowledge and will help them become confident in their decision to trust you with their projects.
 Instead of talking about your company, you demonstrate your expertise.
 That’s why 60 percent of customers cite company-created content for improving their purchase decision.

 As you continue to engage them on their terms, they’ll feel more confident about your knowledge and experience, which will make them feel more comfortable reaching out to learn more about your services.